 Usage: Kills all insects (broad spectrum)

 Where it comes from: Extracted from a species of chrysanthemum (Chrysanthemum cinerariaefolium).
-See the information on home remedies for instructions on how to make your own extract.

 How it works: Affects the nervous systems of insects.